Rockets of Today

 • SLS: loser.

-• Starship: should eventually win big, but maybe not in the short term.
+• Starship: should eventually win big, but not in the short term.

 • Ariane: survivor.

-• Skylon: I thought some variant could eventually end up a real winner in the very long term, but now I doubt it.
+• Skylon: I thought some variant could eventually end up a real winner in the very long term, but no.

 • Irtysh: a temporary semi-winner, maybe, then a limited governmental role, assuming it ever flies at all.